MetroModelingServices/metro_mce/README.md

 ```

   - ExportLinkResultsToCSV.py writes out EMME link assignment results to a CSV file
-  - bca_EMME_Export.bat exports all the required full matrices and also calls
+  - bca_EMME_Export.bat exports all the required full matrices and also calls ExportLinkResultsToCSV.py.
-ExportLinkResultsToCSV.py.
 This script requires [EMXtoOMX.py](https://github.com/bstabler/EMXtoOMX)

-The mce_reliability_prep.py codes freeway interchange nodes and upstream and downstream distances using EMME Modeller.
+  - mce_reliability_prep.py codes freeway interchange nodes, upstream and downstream distances, and calculates the link reliability measure for skimming.
+Run it after assignment and then skim the link @relvar attr

 # Benefits calculator file and folder setup
 The benefits calculator is implemented with the [FHWA bca4abm](https://github.com/RSGInc/bca4abm) calculator, which also does aggregate (i.e. trip-based) model calculations.